christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 net.save('mymodel.caffemodel')
 {% endhighlight %}

-###Loading pretrained parameters to classify the image
+###Load pretrained parameters to classify the image

 In the previous net, weight and bias params have been initialiazed randomly.